A small town in the Altiplano of Bolivia

 One especially popular spot with tourists (and allegedly locals alike) is near the town of Uyuni, more precisely a mile or so to the south-west of the town's edge: the famous train cemetery.
 Here several old steam engines and countless carriages/wagons were dumped once they had broken down or had become redundant.
 Now these rusting hulks bear silent witness to a more glorious steam train era railroad tradition in Bolivia (even though the glory in that was mainly to cart all those minerals out of Bolivia for the rich nations of the northern hemisphere to use up).

 When I say "silently" that's actually not strictly speaking true.
-The photos below may give that impression, but in actual fact the place was quite busy and dozens of tourists made quite a noise while they pranced around on and around the old trains and posed for the usual touristy photos (jumping in the air sees to be a must-do when a camera is aimed at such a group).
+The photos below may give that impression, but in actual fact the place was quite busy and dozens of tourists made quite a noise while they pranced about on and around the old trains and posed for the usual touristy photos (jumping in the air seems to be a must-do when a camera is aimed at such a group).